johncurcio/johncurcio/README.md

 ### 🧡 Zoop 🧡

-This weird little company that implements all of the bureaucracy required to become a financial instituition in Brazil so that our clients don't have to worry about it
+In summary, we deal with all of the bureaucracy required for a business to become a financial instituition in Brazil, and provide them with APIs that make the process as hassle-free as possible

 - [You can see some of the endpoints I actually helped create here](https://docs.zoop.co/v2-banking/reference/post_v2-marketplaces-marketplace-id-banking-accreditation-holders
 ).
 They focus on onboarding businesses and ensuring their compliance to KYC regulations.